-The risk to the policyholders is further mitigated by the continuing existence of the trust fund arrangements in North America.
+The risk to the policyholders is further mitigated by the continuing existence of the trust fund arrangements in North America and Australia.
 These trust funds ring fence assets to match a large proportion of the liabilities that Equitas reinsures.

 The Group is exposed to credit risk on its portfolio of investments.
-The mandate for the external fund manager requires a minimum investment quality and places restrictions on the level of exposure with each counterparty.
+The mandate for the external fund manager places controls over investment quality and restricts the level of exposure to each non-government counterparty.
 A minimum of 25% of the portfolio is invested in government related instruments or cash at all times.
-At the 31 March 2011 all investments were rated as investment grade securities.
+Further information in respect of the credit quality of the portfolio is included in Note 8 "Investments: financial investments" on page 30.